TypeFox/monaco-languageclient/README.md

 ### pnpm

-If you use pnpm, you have to add `vscode` / `monaco-vscode-api` as direct dependency (see the [following table](#monaco-editor--monaco-vscode-api-compatibility-table)), otherwise the installation will fail.
+If you use pnpm, you have to add `vscode` / `@codingame/monaco-vscode-api` as direct dependency (see the [following table](#monaco-editor--codingamemonaco-vscode-api-compatibility-table)), otherwise the installation will fail.

 ```json
 "vscode": "npm:@codingame/monaco-vscode-api@1.82.2"